miguelfiguera/miguelfiguera/README.md

 - Maintaining and enhancing legacy systems while developing new features.
 - Automating business processes through scripting and web scraping.
 - Integrating diverse APIs to streamline functionality.
-- Leveraging AI for efficient and robust code generation.
+- Leveraging AI for efficient and robust code generation using different models and IDEs.

 ---